 - 50% psychological abuse,

-- 18% neglect
+- 18% neglect,

-- 2% having no reported abuse at all
+- 32% reported no abuse at all.

-The authors also included data on the 50 serial killers when organised into organized, disorganized and mixed offenders and found no difference in the frequency of abuse across these sub-types.
-For example, those who suffered more psychological abuse did not become a more organised killer compared to a disorganized killer.
+The authors also included data on the serial killer group when classified into organized, disorganized, and mixed offenders and found no difference in the frequency of abuse across these subtypes.
+For example, those who suffered more psychological abuse did not become a more organized killer compared to a disorganized killer.
 The percentages of abuse suffered in each type of abuse were very similar across the three offender types.
 25 of the 50 were organized killers, 11 were disorganized and 14 were mixed.

 Interpretation of Research Statistics